pgina/docs/user.md

 succeeds or fails.

 * __Authentication__ - At least one of the plugins involved in this stage must register success for the process to continue.
+If there are zero plugins registered, this stage fails.
 * __Authorization__ - All plugins involved in this stage must register success for the process to continue.
+If there are no plugins registered, this stage succeeds.
 * __Gateway__ - All plugins involved in this stage must register success for the process to continue.
+If there are no plugins registered, this stage succeeds.
+However, the "Local Machine" plugin will almost always be registered in this stage.
 * __System Session Helpers__ - Always succeeds.
 * __User Session Helpers__ - Always succeeds.

-It is of course possible that there can be more than one plugin involved in each stage...

-TODO...
-Talk about selecting plugins for stages (not how-to but the concept).

-TODO...
-Talk about ordering (not how-to)
+Plugins can provide services to multiple stages, and these services can be selectively turned on or off.
+For example, consider plugin Foo that provides Authentication and Authorization.  pGina can be confiured such that Foo only provides Authentication, only Authorization, both, or neither.
+Configuration is described later in this document.

+Plugins can also be ordered within each stage.
+For example, suppose plugins Foo and Bar are providing services to the user session stage.
+We can configure Foo to be invoked before Bar, or Bar before Foo.

 <h2 id="selecting">Selecting and Configuring Plugins</h2>